Moral circle expansion

-Moral circle expansion is the process of increasing the number and type of entities given moral consideration over time and potentially into the future.
+Moral circle expansion is an increase over time in the number and type of entities given moral consideration.
 The general idea of moral inclusion was discussed by ancient philosophers and since the 19th century has inspired social movements related to human rights and animal rights.
 Especially in relation to animal rights, the philosopher Peter Singer has written about the subject since the 1970s, and since 2017 so has the think tank Sentience Institute, part of the 21st-century effective altruism movement.
 There is significant debate on whether humanity actually has an expanding moral circle, considering topics such as the lack of a uniform border of growing moral consideration and the disconnect between people's moral attitudes and their behavior.
 Research into the phenomenon is ongoing.

 History

+Early discussions of the moral circle

 The moral circle was discussed as early as the 2nd century by Stoic philosopher Hierocles, who described in On Appropriate Acts the concentric social circles of a human being, for whom duty to the innermost circle was strongest.
 The concept was developed more fully by William Lecky in his 1869 work History of European morals from Augustus to Charlemagne.

+Early advocacy for moral circle expansion

-Edward Payson Evans, an early advocate for animal rights, published Evolutional Ethics and Animal Psychologyin 1897.
+Edward Payson Evans, an early advocate for animal rights, published Evolutional Ethics and Animal Psychology in 1897.
 He argued that humans need to move past anthropocentric conceptions that view humans as fundamentally different and separate to all other beings and that, as a result, humans have no moral obligations toward them.
-The utilitarian philosopher and animal rights advocate J. Howard Moore argued for a sentiocentric philosophy in his 1906 book The Universal Kinship, asserting that humans should care about all sentient life based on shared evolutionary kinship:
+The utilitarian philosopher and animal rights advocate J. Howard Moore argued for a sentientist philosophy in his 1906 book The Universal Kinship, asserting that humans should care about all sentient life based on shared evolutionary kinship:

 The partially emancipated human being who extends his moral sentiments to all the members of his own species, but denies to all other species the justice and humanity he accords to his own, is making on a larger scale the same ethical mess of it as the savage.
 The only consistent attitude, since Darwin established the unity of life (and the attitude we shall assume, if we ever become really civilised), is the attitude of universal gentleness and humanity.